DD4WH/monitoR/README.md

 BUT: they are also complementary!
 So, I recommend a combination of ornithological work in the field with Auto-ID of recordings from the field.

-Time-scheduled recordings of animal vocals with subsequent automatic classification can deliver a nice piece of additoonal information and can largely save time and money for nature conservation work!
+Time-scheduled recordings of animal vocals with subsequent automatic classification can deliver a nice piece of additional information and can largely save time and money for nature conservation work!

 Also, it can help to keep students doing valuable stuff in Covid-19 situations :-).